DrugLib.com — Drug Information Portal

 • Infections caused by rickettsia including Rocky Mountain spotted fever, typhus group infections, Q fever, rickettsialpox.

-• Psittacosis of ornithosis caused by Chlamydia psittaci.
+• Psittacosis or ornithosis caused by Chlamydia Psittaci.

 • Granuloma inquinale caused by Calymmatobacterium granulomatis.